-The Executive Board of Fraport AG has comprised four members since September 1, 2014: Dr. Stefan Schulte (Chairman), Anke Giesen, Michael Müller, and Dr. Matthias Zieschang.
+The Executive Board of Fraport AG has comprised five members since July 1, 2019: Dr. Stefan Schulte (Chairman), Anke Giesen, Michael Müller, Dr. Pierre Dominique Prümm, and Dr. Matthias Zieschang.
 As the management body, it conducts the business of the company.
-The Executive Board is bound by the company's interests and corporate sociopolitical principles within the framework of the stock corporation law.
+The Executive Board is bound by the company's interests and corporate sociopolitical principles within the framework of stock corporation law.
 In addition, its work is based on the rules of procedure, which have been approved by the Supervisory Board.
 The schedule of responsibilities for the Executive Board, which governs the allocation of responsibilities, is also attached to the rules of procedure as an annex.

 On this basis, the Executive Board reports to the Supervisory Board on all relevant matters of business development, corporate strategy, and possible risks in a regular, timely, and comprehensive manner.
-In addition, the Executive Board must have the prior approval of the Supervisory Board for several matters, particularly for capital expenditure and equity investment measures above a value of €10 million, to the extent that this is not provided for in a business plan approved by the Supervisory Board.
-The length of the appointment of the Executive Board members is geared toward the long term and is - as already stated - five years as standard.
+In addition, the Executive Board must have the prior approval of the Supervisory Board for certain matters, particularly for capital expenditure and equity investment measures above a value of €10 million, to the extent that this is not provided for in a business plan approved by the Supervisory Board.
+The length of the appointment of the Executive Board members is geared toward the long term and is - as already stated - five years as a standard.
+The age limit for members of the Executive Board has, in principle, been set at 65.
 Remuneration of the Executive Board comprises fixed and performance-related components.
-A detailed schedule of the remuneration is provided in the remuneration report in the Group management report.
+A detailed explanation of the remuneration scheme and a schedule of the remuneration is provided in the remuneration report in the combined management report.